 Geographic data for journalists

-Thousands of news organizations across the country, from the Philadelphia Inquirer to the Texas Tribune, have used Geocodio as an underlying part of their reporting and analysis.
+Thousands of news organizations across the country, from The Philadelphia Inquirer to The Texas Tribune, have used Geocodio as an underlying part of their reporting and analysis.

 That's not to mention the hundreds of journalism classes and professors that have used Geocodio to teach data-driven journalism -- from the City College of New York to Northwestern University's Medill School of Journalism.